Olga Schoberová

-Olga Schoberová, also known as Olinka Bérová (born March 15, 1943), is a Czech actress.
+Olga Schoberová (born March 15, 1943), also known as Olinka Bérová, is a Czech actress.
 She acted in Czech, German, Italian, Austrian, Polish, English, and American movies.
 As "Olinka Berova", she appeared in The Vengeance of She (1968), and several more films.
 Schoberová has been compared to Brigitte Bardot and Ursula Andress.
 She is fluent in Czech, English, German and Russian.

 Early life

 Olga Schoberová was born 15 March 1943 in Prague.
 Both of her parents were clerks.
 She graduated from the High School of Economics.

 Career

 After graduation Schoberová worked as a clerk at the Technomat, for CZK 500 per month.
 Her older sister Eva was a model.
 Since Eva was quite busy as a model, Eva once sent Olga, who looked very similar to her, to a modeling job.
 Olga then started shooting commercials.
 A Pilsner beer poster with 20 year old Olga attracted the attention of director Antonín Kachlík, who cast her in the movie We Were Ten (1963).
 Soon after she was cast in many popular Czech movies, including Lemonade Joe or Who Wants to Kill Jessie?.

 In 1964, Schoberová appeared on the cover of Playboy magazine, photographed by Herman Leonard.
 In 1969, Schoberová appeared in Playboy again, this time in the pictorial, Sex Stars of 1969.
 Schoberová appeared with her future husband Brad Harris in The Secret of the Chinese Carnation, (1964), and Massacre at Marble City (1964).
 After she married John Calley in 1972 she essentially retired from acting.
 She only returned in 1977 in Dinner for Adele and 1984 in Vrak.